Vaccine-Associated Sarcoma: A Possible Side Effect of Vaccinating Your Cat

-There is no disputing that vaccines save lives but no vaccine is 100% safe either.
+There is no disputing that vaccines save lives, but no vaccine is 100% safe either.
 Vaccinate your pet based on your comfort level.
-This is our story to increase awareness of VAS and to encourage cat owners not to blindly over-vaccinate their cats.
+This is our story to increase awareness of vaccine-associated sarcoma and to encourage cat owners not to blindly over-vaccinate their cats.

-One popular vaccine is for the prevention of FELV from Merck Animal Health.
-This vaccine contains a killed viruses that are chemically inactivated with an adjuvant to enhance the immune response.
+One popular vaccine is sold by Merck Animal Health for the prevention of FeLV (feline leukemia virus).
+This vaccine contains killed viruses that are chemically inactivated with an adjuvant to enhance the immune response.
 What does this actually mean?
 It means there is a chemical being injected into your cat that is solely designed to create inflammation at the injection site so the immune system is alerted to its presence.
 The packaging comes with a warning that “Some reports suggest that in cats, the administration of certain veterinary biologicals may induce the development of injection-site fibrosarcomas.”
-Most vets do no relay this information to the pet-owner so it is our responsibility to research not only the vaccine but the company itself that produced said vaccine.
+Most vets do no relay this information to the pet owner so it is our responsibility to research not only the vaccine but the company itself that produced said vaccine.

 Are you going to ask you vet more details next time a vaccine is recommended?

 With Oskar, the sarcoma appeared on his rear left leg at the injection site and formed a walnut-sized lump.
 This tumor drastically diminished his quality of life in a short period of time.
-He went from being a very cuddly cat who ran, leaped, ate and played, to a shadow of himself that dropped to 7 lbs and only slept a low chair since he couldn’t even jump like he used to without being in pain.
+He went from being a very cuddly cat who ran, leaped, ate and played, to a shadow of himself that dropped to seven pounds and only slept on a low chair since he couldn’t even jump like he used to without being in pain.